ariedel/young_catalog/README.md

 * Properties of companions that were simply copied from the primary star are in bold.
 For instance, if all that's known is that the star is a binary, EVERYTHING should be bolded.
 The procedure upon discovering a companion is to copy the entire primary star's line and bold it, and then replace those values with the ones specific to the secondary.

 The .csv file is probably easier to read into a program.
 Code for using Python 2.7+ and Astropy 0.4+ to produce a Python table is below:

 from astropy.io import ascii

-file = open(infilename,'rb')

-readtable = ascii.get_reader(Reader=ascii.Basic)

-readtable.header.splitter.delimiter = ','

-readtable.data.splitter.delimiter = ','

-readtable.header.start_line = 0

-readtable.data.start_line = 1

-catalog = readtable.read(file)

-file.close()

-Note that the .csv files have only the middle line of the 3-line header present in the .ods files.
-It may be possible to read them in with this simpler code:

-from astropy.io import ascii